 All procedures must be confidential to protect student's rights to privacy.
 All parties involved are expected to comply with this requirement.

 Leave of Absence/Readmission

-All requirements for the MSW degree must be completed within six years.
+All requirements for the MSW degree must be completed within six years of matriculation, not including time spent on school-approved leave of absence.